 Your child needs two daily naps if:

-- Your baby sometimes talks, plays, resists, or fusses when you put him down for a nap, but s/he always ends up falling asleep and sleeping for an hour or more.
+– Your baby sometimes talks, plays, resists, or fusses when you put them down for a nap, but they always ends up falling asleep and sleeping for an hour or more.

 – Your baby almost always falls asleep in the car.